pranaygp/frontend-exercise/README.md

 * Maintain that the functionality of being able to set the initial count of the counter works
 * Useful: [React Component Lifecycle](https://reactjs.org/docs/react-component.html), specifically [componentWillReceiveProps](https://reactjs.org/docs/react-component.html#componentwillreceiveprops).
 Tangentially relevant: [React Cheat Sheet](https://reactcheatsheet.com/)

+Note: You can consider the project complete enough to submit a PR after this part.
+Part 6 is mostly for you to get creative :)

 ## Part 6
 Goal: Get familiar with CSS/SCSS and styling